haidi-ustc/mech2d/README.md

 > tips:  .vasp .xsf .cif format files are all supported

-* the **run** step used to conduct the DFT calculation.
+* the **run** stage used to conduct the DFT calculation.

-For this step, the running command is :
+For this stage, the running command is :

 ```
 m2d run -a stress input.yaml